IMPORTANT SAFETY INFORMATION

 What should I tell my doctor before taking MAVYRET?

-- If you have ever had hepatitis B virus infection, liver problems other than hep C infection, or any other medical conditions.
+- If you have had hepatitis B virus infection, have liver problems other than hep C infection, have HIV-1 infection, have had a liver or a kidney transplant, or any other medical conditions.

 - If you are pregnant or plan to become pregnant, or if you are breastfeeding or plan to breastfeed.
 It is not known if MAVYRET will harm your unborn baby or pass into your breast milk.
 Talk to your doctor about the best way to feed your baby if you take MAVYRET.